caltechlibrary/newt/newtrouter.1.md

 # DESCRIPTION

-**newtrouter** is a web service designed to work along side JSON API like that form with Postgres + PostgREST, and a template engine like Newt Mustache. **newtrouter** accepts a request, if it finds a matching route description it runs the request through a data pipeline of web services returning the results of the last one executed to the web browser or requester.
+**newtrouter** is a web service designed to work along side JSON API like that form with Postgres + PostgREST, and a template engine like Newt's Mustache template engine. **newtrouter** accepts a request, if it finds a matching route description it runs the request through a data pipeline of web services returning the results of the last one executed to the web browser or requester.
 It's just a data router that manages a pipeline of services for each defined request pattern.

 In additional content routing newtrouter can also service out static resources.
 This is handy during development but less useful if you are using a front end web server such as a production setting.